tu2-atmanand/task-board-docs/index.md

 ## How Does it work

 - This plugin scans tasks from all markdown files across your entire vault and shows them in a Kanban type board.
-- [Scan filters](/docs/Features/Filters_for_Scanning.md) can be applied to scan only specific files or to exclude specific files.
+- [Filters for scanning](/docs/Features/Filters_for_Scanning.md) can be applied to scan only specific files or to exclude specific files.
-- You can edit the task directly from the **Task Board**, without opening the Markdown file.
+- You can edit the task directly from the [Task Editor](/docs/6_Features/4_Task_Editor.md), without opening the Markdown file.
-- Add tasks to currently opened files using a pop-up window.
+- Add tasks to active note at the cursor location, to a predefined note or to a specific note.

 ## How to start